mnguyen0831/csc372project/README.md

 # Smiley
-### Langauge designed by Matthew Nguyen, Dylan Wilson, Omari Hughes, and Oscar Fischer
+### Language designed by Matthew Nguyen, Dylan Wilson, Omari Hughes, and Oscar Fischer

 ## How to run a Smiley file
 In the folder containing exprSmiley.py, parseSmiley.py, and runSmiley.py, run the command: